The StagyyData class

 Geometry

 Geometry information are read from binary files.
-Step.geom
+Step.geom has various

 attributes defining the geometry of the problem.

-define the shape of the domain (curvilinear
+define the shape of the domain (curvilinear being the opposite of

-booleans indicate the number of
+twod_xz, twod_yz, twod and threed booleans indicate the number of

 spatial dimensions in the simulation.
 Note that fields are always four